Roarkeyboy/Object_Detection/README.md

 (folders)
 Object_Detection
-- full_size_images
+* full_size_images
--- objects (all objects are in individually named folders with jpg images inside the folders)
+ * objects (all objects are in individually named folders with jpg images inside the folders)
---- bandaids
+  * bandaids
---- etc....
+  * etc....
--- scenes (all 30 scenes as jpgs in this folder labelled scene_1, - > ,scene_30)
+ * scenes (all 30 scenes as jpgs in this folder labelled scene_1, - > ,scene_30)
-- input_images
+* input_images
--- objects (all objects are in individually named folders with jpg, pgm and mat data inside their folders) -- scenes (all 30 scenes as pgm and mat data in this folder labelled scene_1, - > ,scene_30)
+ * objects (all objects are in individually named folders with jpg, pgm and mat data inside their folders)
+ * scenes (all 30 scenes as pgm and mat data in this folder labelled scene_1, - > ,scene_30)

 (relevant matlab code files)
-appendimages
+1. appendimages
-appendimages2
+2. appendimages2
-dilate_them
+3. dilate_them
-draw_new_lines
+4. draw_new_lines
-findHomography
+5. findHomography
-full_run
+6. full_run
-GUI_testing
+7. GUI_testing
-GUI_testing (figure)
+8. GUI_testing (figure)
-match
+9. match
-new_match
+10. new_match
-object_recognition
+11. object_recognition
-object_recognition (figure)
+12. object_recognition (figure)
-randIndex
+13. randIndex
-ransac_match
+14. ransac_match
-ransac1
+15. ransac1
-showkeys
+16. showkeys
-sift
+17.sift
-solveHomo
+18. solveHomo
-warp_it
+19. warp_it

 # Procedure to Run Code